Skip to content

 array.rb

-Array elements are tightly packed in memory, with no space available to accommodate additional data between them.
-As illustrated in Figure 4-3, inserting an element in the middle of an array requires shifting all subsequent elements back by one position to create room for the new element.
+Array elements are stored "tightly adjacent" in memory, with no space between them to store any additional data.
+As shown in Figure 4-3, if we want to insert an element in the middle of an array, we need to shift all elements after that position backward by one position, and then assign the value to that index.

 array.py